Frequently Asked Questions

 Successful therapy depends on several factors, but I believe the therapeutic relationship and the effort you invest play a crucial role in its effectiveness.

 Through therapy, you will gain valuable insights about yourself and discover new strategies that can be integrated into your daily life.
-In my experience, clients who attend sessions regularly, set clear goals, actively participate in therapy exercises (such as journaling or practicing relaxation techniques), and remain committed to the process tend to benefit the most.
+In my experience, clients who commit to attending sessions regularly, set clear goals, actively participate in therapy exercises (such as journaling or practicing relaxation techniques), and remain committed to the process tend to benefit the most.
 Additionally, a positive and comfortable relationship with your therapist is essential for progress, which is why finding a therapist who feels like the right fit for you is so important.

 What is Inference-Based Cognitive Behavioral Therapy for OCD?

 I-CBT (Inferential Cognitive Behavioral Therapy) is a treatment specifically designed for adults with OCD.
 It differs from the more commonly known Exposure and Response Prevention (ERP) in its approach.
 I-CBT targets a cognitive process called “inferential confusion,” which is a core contributor to OCD.
-This occurs when individuals lose trust in their senses—such as common sense, their five senses, and even their sense of self—while becoming consumed by intrusive thoughts and imagined scenarios.
+This occurs when individuals lose trust in their senses - such as common sense, their five senses, and even their sense of self - while becoming consumed by intrusive thoughts and imagined scenarios.
 I-CBT emphasizes that obsessions are driven by irrational doubts about what “could be” or “might be,” which in turn fuel compulsions.
 The therapy focuses on restoring trust in your reality, senses, and present moment.
 If you are interested in learning more about I-CBT and whether it could be a good fit for you, feel free to reach out.
 I'd be happy to discuss it further.

 Are our sessions confidential?

 Confidentiality is a fundamental aspect of the therapeutic relationship, as therapy often involves discussing sensitive and personal topics.
 At the start of our work together, you will receive detailed information about my privacy practices and your rights regarding confidentiality.
 It's important to note that there are certain exceptions to confidentiality, primarily related to safety concerns, which will be thoroughly explained during our first session.
-If you have any questions or concerns about confidentiality, please feel free to ask—I'm here to ensure you feel comfortable and informed.
+If you have any questions or concerns about confidentiality, please feel free to ask - I'm here to ensure you feel comfortable and informed.

 What if we are not a good therapist/client fit?